-Even books like Orhan Pamuk’s Istanbul seem to show Rodenbach’s influence: Pamuk writes nostalgically about the yalıs, Ottoman wood-frame buildings that were still common in Istanbul when he was growing up, and he illustrates his book with photographs of them, many showing deserted streets and waterways.
+Even books like Orhan Pamuk’s Istanbul seem to show Rodenbach’s influence: Pamuk writes nostalgically about the yalıs, Ottoman wood-frame buildings that were still common in Istanbul when he was growing up, and he illustrates Istanbul with photographs of yalıs.
+Many images showing nearly or completely deserted streets and waterways, as in Breton, as in Rodenbach.

-For these reasons it is especially important to note exactly what happens in Rodenbach’s novel, as opposed to just those things that were noticed and emulated, or echoed, by later writers.
+Rodenbach’s influence is diffuse and not well understood, and for those reasons it is especially important to note exactly what happens in Bruges-la-morte, as opposed to just those things that were noticed and emulated, or echoed, by later writers.

 What’s available online